maggobyte/minecraft-scraper/readme.md

-## Minecraft Exporter for Prometheus
+# Minecraft Exporter for Prometheus

 A lightweight Prometheus exporter that collects metrics from a Minecraft server using [mcstatus](https://github.com/py-mine/mcstatus).

+Supported metrics are player count, latency and server online status.

 ## 🔧 Docker compose usage